Shands Bridge

 The Shands Bridge is a two-lane automobile bridge carrying SR 16 over the St. Johns River south of Jacksonville, Florida.

+Construction on a $595 million project to replace the bridge with a widened structure immediately south of the existing span began in 2024 and is scheduled for completion in 2030.

 History

 The first structure at the site was a 2-mile-long wooden toll span with a draw bridge inaugurated in 1928.
 It was located just north of the current span, crossing from Orangedale to the present Shands pier on the west side of the river.
 The current bridge was dedicated on October 30, 1963, and features concrete beam-type construction for a total of two lanes.
 Until the building of the I-295 Buckman Bridge it was the only crossing of the St. Johns River between Jacksonville and Palatka.

 In 2004, proposals were made to replace or upgrade the span.
 Problems cited include increasing traffic in the Clay County and St. Johns County areas, safety, and the inability of large boats to travel upriver.
 One plan proposed a new bridge north of the existing one, connecting to extensions of SR 9B and SR 23.
 Eventually a planned span just to the south was selected.
 In the fall of 2005, the railings of the bridge were upgraded to solid concrete barriers in an effort to reduce over-bridge fatalities.

 On October 7, 2016, the eastern approach to the bridge was eroded by Hurricane Matthew, and the bridge was closed.
 However, the bridge reopened on October 9, 2016.